uzeportal/bbb-mp4/README.md

 2) Create a file bbb-target-recordings.txt meeting ids of the recordigs that you want to convert into MP4.
 Here is one way to create list of meetings on 22 Sep that is to be converted into MP4: find /var/bigbluebutton/published/presentation -maxdepth 1 -newerct "22 Sep 2020" ! -newerct "23 Sep 2020" -printf "%f\n" > bbb-target-recordings.txt
 4) In case you are using Scalelite, change presentation directory to /mnt/scalelite-recordings/var/bigbluebutton/published/presentation/ in the find command above
 5) Now execute parallel command to convert in bulk: parallel -j 0 -a bbb-target-recordings.txt node bbb-mp4
+6) By default, parallel will execute as many number of jobs as the number of CPU Cores.
+Keep -j as 0 so that parallel can execute as many jobs as needed in parallel
-6) To ensure that all MP4 files are uploaded to S3, you can also sync-up mp4 files in video directory to to AWS S3 bucket:  aws s3 sync video/ s3://S3_BUCKET_NAME  --acl public-read
+7) To ensure that all MP4 files are uploaded to S3, you can also sync-up mp4 files in video directory to to AWS S3 bucket:  aws s3 sync video/ s3://S3_BUCKET_NAME  --acl public-read

 ### Live recording